zeusta/Docs/extensions/Guide By Functions/Magento 2/Order Fulfillment.md

 ### Five steps to manage order fulfillment

-Order Fulfillment allows you to create new orders right in this extension by going to **Fulfillment > All Orders** (in Order Listing section).
+Order Fulfillment allows you to create new orders right in this module by going to **Fulfillment > All Orders** (in Order Listing section).
 Choose **Create a new order** button then enter required information to create new orders.

 ![Create new order button](./OF%20Images/of-img3.png)